Want to safely move your computer?

 Packing Your Hard Drive, Monitor and External Devices

-• Original packaging – It is always best to pack your computer, hard drive or tower and peripheral devices in the original packing in which they came.
+• Original packaging – It’s always best to pack your computer monitor, hard drive and tower in their original packaging.
 The boxes and rigid packing material are designed to hold your equipment in place better than anything else.

-• Boxes and cushioning – In the event you don’t have the original packing materials, you should buy appropriately sized boxes with some sort of shock resistant padding such as packing peanuts made of Styrofoam or bubble wrap.
+• Boxes and cushioning – In the event you don’t have the original packing materials, you should buy appropriately sized boxes with some sort of shock resistant padding, such as packing peanuts or bubble wrap.

 Return to: Specialty Moves